 I was aboard the Hurtigruten and had a whole plethora of excursions to take part in on our cruise around the Arctic coast of Norway.
 Where should I start the series of articles from my time aboard?
 But at the top!
-The North Cape, at the top of mainland Europe.
+The North Cape, the most northern point in mainland Europe.

 The North Cape is one of those spots that produces a feeling that is hard to describe unless you stand there yourself.
 71 degrees North, you stand at the famous globe sculpture, looking North out to the cold blue Barents sea.
 Knowing, there is only the Svalbard Islands between you and the North Pole.